thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### HTML widgets

-The HTML widgets bundle is useful to injecting custom HTML code.
+The HTML widgets bundle is useful for injecting custom HTML code.
 Or for displaying configurable HTML with the ability to inject values from the selected data source.

 {% include images-gallery.html imageCollection="wl-html" %}